 The Danish fleet comprises close to 350 vessels divided into offshore fisheries (approximately 100 vessels 8-12 m and 80 vessels >12 m) and coastal fisheries (approximately 150 vessels).
-The large-vessel offshore fisheries target (a) sprat and herring in the northern Baltic Sea using small-meshed pelagic trawls and (b) cod and plaice in the southwestern Baltic fisheries using demersal trawls.
+The large-vessel offshore fisheries target (a) sprat and herring in the northern Baltic Sea using small-meshed pelagic trawls, and (b) cod and plaice in the southwestern Baltic fisheries using demersal trawls.
 In the western Baltic Sea, a flatfish fishery exists targeting plaice which also catches turbot, dab, flounder, and brill.
-The coastal fisheries target species such as eel, flatfishes, and cod using mainly trapnets, poundnets, and gillnets and are prosecuted off all coasts and in the Belt area.
-Recreational fisheries target different species depending on the season with, cod, salmon, and trout being among the most important species.
-For cod, the main fishing area is the Sound (Subdivision 23) while for salmon most recreational fishing takes place from the island of Bornholm in subdivisions 24 and 25.
+The coastal fisheries target species such as eel, flatfishes, and cod using mainly trapnets, poundnets, and gillnets, and occur off all coasts and in the Belt area.
+Recreational fisheries target different species depending on the season, with cod, salmon, and trout being among the most important species.
+For cod, the main fishing area is the Sound (Subdivision 23), while most of the recreational salmon fishery takes place from the island of Bornholm in subdivisions 24 and 25.